skip to main content

 How to watch the Orange Bowl for free

 You can watch the Orange Bowl for free using a live TV streaming trial.
-Fubo offers the best free trial because it lasts seven days and includes access to 100+ channels.
+Fubo offers the best free trial because it lasts five days and includes access to 100+ channels.

 If you plan to watch other bowl or playoff games, you’ll want to plan your Fubo trial accordingly.
 Check out our College Football Bowl Games and College Football Playoff guides for the complete schedule.